 Here are the latest COVID-19 case numbers confirmed Monday in Washington

-The Washington state Department of Health reported 851 new cases of COVID-19 Monday and 33 deaths since Friday.
+The Washington state Department of Health reported 723 new cases of COVID-19 on Monday.
+Death totals were not released Monday due to data processing issues, DOH said.

-Pierce County reported 120 cases Monday and two new deaths.
-Pierce County has a total of 400 deaths likely caused by COVID-19 as of Monday, according to the Tacoma-Pierce County Health Department.
+Pierce County reported 119 cases Monday and three new deaths.
+Pierce County has a total of 414 deaths likely caused by COVID-19 as of Monday, according to the Tacoma-Pierce County Health Department.

-Statewide totals from the illness caused by the coronavirus are 313,335 cases and 4,318 deaths.
-Those numbers are up from 312,484 cases Sunday and 4,285 deaths Friday.
-The case total includes 14,237 cases listed as probable.
+Statewide totals from the illness caused by the coronavirus are 323,214 cases and 4,451 deaths.
+Those numbers are up from 322,491 cases Sunday.
+The case total includes 16,025 cases listed as probable.
 DOH revises previous case and death counts daily.

 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.